mxballin/SteamExplorerApp/README.md

 ## Running Instance

-If you would like to view and test out the application created for this project, it is available at the following link: <a href=" https://mxballin.shinyapps.io/steamexplorer/"> https://mxballin.shinyapps.io/steamexplorer/</a>
+If you would like to view and test out the application created for this project, it is available at the following link: https://mxballin.shinyapps.io/steamexplorer/

 ## Description of the Application